go-aah/docs/authorization.md

 In the context of Authorization, Roles are effectively a collection of permissions used to simplify the management of permissions and users.
 So users can be assigned roles instead of being assigned permissions directly, which can get complicated with larger user bases and more complex applications.
 So, for example, a bank application might have an `administrator` role or a `bank teller` role.

-There are two types of roles that you need to be aware of and aah framework will support both.
+There are two types of roles that you need to be aware of and aah supports both.

 ### Implicit Roles